cOdeShagHennessy/microchasm/slush-mChasm/templates/sips/README.md

 ## Currently supported _sips_ include:

 1. `roll-version` - Provides the ability to update the version property of the package.json
 2. `stage-release` - Copies sources into the release directory
+3. `package-release` - Zips sources into an archive in the output directory

 >### Microservice templates include scaffolding of gulpfile.js
 >Each microservice created via `slush mchasm:microservice` contains a generated **gulpfile.js**.
 This gulpfile: